aybolali/managementSystem/README.md

 Welcome to the Management System repository!

-Web Service created with CRUD Operations, Generated mapperStruct (with Data Transfer Object), Services, Lombok, and etc.
+Web Service created with CRUD Operations, Spring MVC,  Generated mapperStruct (with Data Transfer Object), Services, Lombok, and etc.